-Polynesians use only 3 keeps, instead of the normal 5.
+Polynesians use only 3 k tokens, instead of the normal 5.

 Polynesians use a special State card, with unique symbols.
-It does not flip when gaining the lacktriangle card.

 Polynesians have a special always-in-play card, Mana, which Garrisons cards to fuel strong effects.
 Many cards gain Mana from your hand or Discard pile.
 (If not specified, the Mana is gained from hand.)
 Some effects require you to discard cards that were Garrisoned as Mana (this is referred to as 'spending Mana').